eveliotc/carbonite/README.md

 - `MEMORY` operations will always happen in calling thread as often will be as simple as `put`/`get` an item in/from a `Map`, while `STORAGE` operations happen asynchronously for `set` and `get` and are blocking for `storage` calls.

-### Goals
-- Simplicity (DRY, YAGNI, etc.)
-- Zero boilerplate code
-- Fast
-- Dependencies free
-- Optimized for Android
-- Easy and fun to use

 ### Roadmap
 This is a raw short term roadmap of features that I'd like to see in Carbonite: